 GE Healthcare provides medical technologies and services that are helping to shape a new age of patient care.
 To provide these technologies and services, GE Healthcare collaborates with Healthcare Professionals and Healthcare Institutions.

-Questions regarding your registration?
-Please contact the GE Healthcare Transparency Team at email@example.com.
+For any inquiries or questions regarding transparency reporting, please contact the GE Healthcare Transparency Team at email@example.com.External Links:

 GE Healthcare has a comprehensive Compliance Program that follows the guidelines set forth in the Compliance Program Guidance for Pharmaceutical Manufacturers issued by the United States Department of Health and Human Services, Office of Inspector General (“OIG”), the Pharmaceutical Research Manufacturers of America (“PhRMA”) Code on Interactions with Healthcare Professionals, and the Advanced Medical Technology Association (“AdvaMed”) insofar as they apply to pharmaceutical companies and/or certain medical device manufacturers, respectively.